David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Dynamic Recursive Trading Cost Model

 \section{Dynamic Recursive Trading Cost Model}

 \end{doublespace}

-\begin{doublespace} A dynamic programming approach lends itself naturally to modeling optimal execution strategies.
-The initial excitement, of having stumbled upon a (seemingly) novel idea to apply dynamic programming to trading costs and the subsequent disappointment upon realizing that (Bertsimas and Lo 1998) had long ago embarked on this journey, was later replaced by awe and appreciation at the elegance and completeness of their treatment.
-They start with a simple arithmetic random walk for the law of motion of prices and later extend it to a geometric Brownian motion.
-Closed form solutions for many scenarios and numerical solutions follow quite easily.
+\begin{doublespace} A dynamic programming\footnote{Dynamic programming is both a mathematical optimization method and a computer programming method.
+Developed by Richard Bellman in the 1950s, it has found applications in numerous fields, from aerospace engineering to economics.
+The technique refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
+While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
+We suggest that this technique has been hinted at in several works of Eastern philosophy that boils down to: Do your best at this moment based on the present situation and the best of your abilities, forget (don\textquoteright t worry) about the future (results) and the best that can happen will happen (Swami 1983; Stokey, Lucas \& Prescott 1989; \href{https://en.wikipedia.org/wiki/Dynamic_programming}{Dynamic Programming, Wikipedia Link}).} approach lends itself naturally to modeling optimal execution strategies.
+(Bertsimas \& Lo 1998) start with a simple arithmetic random walk for the law of motion of prices and later extend it to a Geometric Brownian motion.
+Their approach and extensions result in closed form or numerical solutions for many scenarios (section \ref{subsec:Related-Literature}).
+As (section \ref{subsec:Related-Literature}) also highlights, existing dynamic programming methods to optimizing trading costs and execution scheduling are of limited use to practitioners and traders since they do not provide a way for them to understand how their actions at each stage would affect the price (as opposed to the combined effect of everyone else or the market) and thereby pointing out specific aspects of the system that they can hope to influence.
+Hence, we start with the benchmark dynamic programming problem (section \ref{subsec:Benchmark-Dynamic-Programming}) and modify the reward function in the Bellman equation to suit our innovation in later sections.

-Existing dynamic programming methods to optimizing trading costs and execution scheduling are of limited use to practitioners and traders since they do not provide a way for them to understand how their actions at each stage would affect the price (as opposed to the combined effect of everyone else or the market) and thereby pointing out specific aspects of the system that they can hope to influence (Kashyap 2014b, 2015a).
-Hence, we start with the benchmark dynamic programming problem and modify the reward function in the Bellman equation to suit our innovation. \end{doublespace}
+The objective of any trading program is to formulate a trading trajectory, or a list of total pending shares, $W_{1},...,W_{T+1}$ at the end of each time period\footnote{\begin{doublespace} We define all the variables as we introduce them in the text but (Appendix \ref{subsec:Dictionary-of-Notation}) has a complete dictionary of all the notation. \end{doublespace} }.
+Here, $T$ is the total duration of trading.
+For simplicity, time in measured in unit intervals giving, $t=1,2,...,T$. $W_{t}$ then becomes the number of units that we still need to trade at time $t$. $\bar{S}$ is the total number of shares that need to be traded.
+Conditions ($W_{1}=\bar{S}\;\&\;W_{T+1}=0$ ) together imply that $\bar{S}$ must be executed by period $T$ (this is an assumption that there will be no unexecuted shares once the total time duration is completed; this is a constraint to be satisfied while seeking the trading schedule). \end{doublespace}